Skip to main content

 To resume after an aborted run, ask the server for the current offset with HEAD and continue from there:

-OFFSET=$(curl -sf -I -X HEAD "$LOCATION" \
+OFFSET=$(curl -sf -I -X HEAD "$UPLOAD_URL" \

 -H "Authorization: Bearer $TOKEN" \